Economy of Texas: Entertainment

 Texas is a top filmmaking state.
 Austin is now one of the leading filmmaking locations in the country.
-The exteriors for the popular soap opera Dallas were filmed on Southfork Ranch, a location near Plano, Texas.
+The exteriors for the popular soap opera Dallas were filmed on Southfork Ranch, a location at Parker, Texas.
 From 1995 to 2004, more than $2.75 billion was spent in Texas for film and television production.

 The Texas Film Commission was founded for free services to filmmakers, from location research to traveling.
 Also many Hollywood studios are relocating parts of their production divisions to the Austin, Houston, and Dallas areas.

 The media conglomerate iHeartMedia is based in San Antonio, Texas.
 Video game developers Robot Entertainment, Gearbox Software, and 3D Realms are based in the Dallas Fort Worth area, while Retro Studios, Armature Studio, and Ghostfire Games are based in Austin.
 Cinemark Theatres which is one of the largest movie theater chains is also based in the Dallas Fort Worth area.

 Healthcare

 Healthcare is a growing industry in the state of Texas.
 The Texas Medical Center, located in south central Houston, is the largest medical center in the world.
-It is home to The University of Texas Health Science Center which trains medical students and residents and includes The University of Texas M.D.
+It is home to University of Texas Health Science Center at Houston which trains medical students and residents and includes The University of Texas M.D.
 Anderson Cancer Center, a global leader of cancer research and treatment.
 The medical complex also hosts a private medical college, The Baylor College of Medicine.